leandrogoe/leandrogoe.github.io/_posts/2024-05-26-checking-microservice-contracts.md

 }
 ```

-You can also add further attributes to your annotations which will further enrich your specification:
+You can also add further attributes to your decorators which will further enrich your specification:

 ```typescript
 class CreateBlogDto {